 As project management charts are all about visual representation, ClickUp’s Gantt Charts are beautiful and extremely fun to use.
-These are a great alternative to the boring Gantt charts offered by tools like Microsoft Project.

-And while we’re on the topic of boring charts, ClickUp’s Gantt chart maker also saves you from using Excel project management templates.
+ClickUp’s Gantt chart maker also saves you from using Excel project management templates.

-I mean, why pick a Gantt chart template and add data manually every time, when you can use ClickUp’s awesome automated Gantt charts for FREE?
+I mean, why pick a Gantt chart template and add project data manually every time, when you can use ClickUp’s awesome automated Gantt charts for FREE?

 Yes, you read that right.

 This online Gantt chart tool’s Gantt view feature also comes with tons of automation.

 - Automatically readjust project task dependencies when tasks are rescheduled